 Revisit and revise: A successful succession plan is one that is flexible and can be revised to accommodate potential changes in funding, business direction or personal circumstances.
 Revisit any written plan on a regular basis to ensure it accurately reflects the present state of the business, distinctly outlines roles and responsibilities and adjusts transition timelines and deadlines as required.

+Take the guesswork and emotion out of the process by planning early and by considering candidate performance.
 Developing a succession plan can be a huge undertaking — but one that doesn’t have to be a stressful one.

 Here is an example of succession planning done right :